OWASP/owasp-istg/src/03_test_cases/internal_interfaces/joint_test_action_group.md

 Production devices should use the vendor-supported debug-security configuration appropriate for the intended lifecycle state.
 Configuration should be applied consistently across documented debug paths.
 Persistent or irreversible security controls should be managed through a controlled manufacturing and quality-assurance process.

+## Reporting Guidance

+A finding related to JTAG, SWD, or a related debug-access path should record the relevant device and testing context.
+At minimum, the report should include:

+- Device model and hardware revision where available
+- Firmware version where available
+- Intended lifecycle state, such as development, manufacturing, production, service, RMA, or decommissioned
+- Identified transport, such as JTAG, SWD, Boundary Scan, USB-JTAG, another documented debug path, or unknown
+- Physical accessibility of the interface in the tested configuration
+- Observed debug-access state, such as unrestricted, disabled, restricted, authenticated, or conditionally available
+- Asset classes observed through the interface, if any
+- Whether testing remained read-only and non-destructive
+- Any assumptions, limitations, or uncertainties
+- Remediation principle appropriate to the assessed device and lifecycle state

+## Security and Remediation Considerations

+The following controls may reduce the risk of unintentionally exposed JTAG, SWD, or related debug-access paths:

+- Define the intended debug-access policy for each lifecycle state.
+- Disable or restrict debug access that is not required in production.
+- Use vendor-supported hardware-backed controls where available.
+- Require documented authentication for retained service or RMA debug access.
+- Apply least privilege to authenticated debug capabilities.
+- Ensure that all documented debug paths are covered by the same production security policy.
+- Verify debug-security configuration during manufacturing quality assurance.
+- Treat irreversible controls, such as OTP, eFuse, option-byte, readout-protection, or lifecycle-state changes, as controlled production operations.
+- Use physical protections such as locked enclosures, tamper-evident seals, and access control as supporting controls, not as a replacement for enforced debug-access policy.
+- Document service procedures so that debug access is not left enabled unintentionally after repair or diagnostics.

 ## Out-of-Scope Activities

 The following activities are outside the baseline scope of this specialization unless they are separately authorized and covered by a dedicated methodology: